Close

 Setting up your supply lead

-• Arrange the supply lead ensuring the lead is uncoiled and not causing a tripping hazard.
+• Arrange the supply lead ensuring the lead is uncoiled and is not causing a trip hazard

-• Connect the shore power lead to the vessel power socket inlet first, before connecting to marina shore power.
+• Connect the shore power cord to the vessel power socket inlet first, before connecting to marina shore power

 • Test the RCD by using the TEST button.
 If the RCD does not trip there may be a fault.
 Disconnect shore power and notify the marina office immediately.